 Lion’s Mane Mushroom

 Lion’s Mane Mushroom is a specific type of mushroom that has been around in most Asian countries, but specifically in China.
-The name comes from the way it grows into its full size, as it looks like a white lion’s mane.
+The name comes from how it grows into its full size, as it looks like a white lion’s mane.

-It is used in stir-fries and other dishes, as well as dried for tea.
-These days though, it has become popular because of its potential as a nootropic.
+Lion’s mane mushroom is used in stir-fries and other dishes and dried for tea.
+Recently, it has become popular because of its potential as a nootropic.

 It has been said that the lion’s mane mushroom is especially beneficial in the regeneration of cells in the nervous system.
-Nerve cells are the slowest type of cells to regenerate, and if they are damaged, it will take a long time to recover them.
-According to a study published by the International Journal of Medicinal Mushrooms, Lion’s Mane Mushroom can induce synthesis in nerve cells.
-This is known as “Nerve Growth Factor.”
+Nerve cells are the slowest type of cells to regenerate, and if they are damaged, it takes a long time to recover them.
+According to a study published by the International Journal of Medicinal Mushrooms, Lion’s Mane Mushroom can induce synthesis in nerve cells, known as “Nerve Growth Factor.”

 For a more effective nootropic experience, you can combine some of the best nootropics for energy to improve their effects.
-This is known as “stacking,” and many nootropic users do this.
+Taking multiple nootropics at one time is known as “stacking,” and many nootropic users do this.

 Stacking your nootropic options means stacking benefits.

-If you are just starting with nootropic stacking, you might have problems with choosing what kind of compounds or herbs you are going to use.
+If you are starting with nootropic stacking, you might have problems choosing what kind of compounds or herbs you are going to use.
 Some of the safest choices are already well-known combinations, like caffeine and L-Theanine.
-This is because their effects do not contradict each other.

 If you want to try nootropic stacking, you should be very careful with what you choose to combine.
-There are some compounds and herbs that do not work well together, and some are even considered dangerous.
+Some compounds and herbs do not work well together, and some are even considered dangerous.